vmasule/tutorials/docker/build-private-docker-registry.md

 ## Set up the private docker registry.

-#### Create an htpasswd file containing the login credentials for the initial account.
+#### Create an `htpasswd` file containing the login credentials for the initial account.

 ~~~~
 mkdir -p ~/registry/auth
 docker run --entrypoint htpasswd \
   registry:2 -Bbn docker d0ck3rrU73z > ~/registry/auth/htpasswd
 ~~~~
 #### Create a self-signed certificate for the registry.
-For common name, enter the hostname of the registry server, which is ip-10-0-1-101.
+For common name, enter the hostname of the registry server, which is `ip-10-0-1-101`.
 For the other prompts, just hit enter to accept the default.

 ~~~~
 mkdir -p ~/registry/certs